 Business owners can reduce their startup costs by purchasing used equipment and renting kitchen space.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your pasta business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your pasta business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements